 Grant Walton is a Fellow at the Development Policy Centre, Crawford School of Public Policy.
 He is the Director for the Transnational Research Institute on Corruption, and a Research Associate with the University of Birmingham’s Developmental Leadership Program.

 Grant researches issues related to corruption, education policy, international development and civil society.
 Grant’s PhD thesis, undertaken in the Department of Resource Management and Geography at the University of Melbourne, compared anti-corruption actors and citizens’ perspectives on corruption in Papua New Guinea (PNG).

 For more than a decade Grant has conducted research in the Pacific, Africa and Asia for international donors and non-governmental organisations.
 Prior to joining the Development Policy Centre Grant worked as a lecturer for the University of Melbourne, and has worked for NGOs and the U4 anti-corruption resource centre.

 Grant is the Principal Investigator on the Strengthening Society and State Responses to Corruption in PNG research project, funded through the Australian aid program (funding of $644,587).
-He is also conducting research on complaints to Fiji’s Independent Commission Against Corruption, as well as research on PNG’s education system.
+This project involves a social experiment, interviews with public servants and desk reviews to better understand corruption and governance in PNG.
+He is also conducting research on: